lion-agi/lionagi/README.md

 \*we now also supports all models in [OpenRouter](https://openrouter.ai/models)   (not released yet, you can have a preview in `main`)

+\* https://lionagi.readthedocs.io/en/v0.0.111/ is the the latest stable, please `pip install lionagi==0.0.111` if you find 0.0.112 buggy

 ### Features

 - Robust performance